 - Attempted murder: Trying – and failing – to kill a person.2

-And because carjacking is a violation of federal law in addition to state law, suspects also face charges for the federal crime of carjacking in addition to – or instead of – state charges.3
+Because carjacking is a violation of federal law in addition to state law, you also face charges for the federal crime of carjacking in addition to – or instead of – state charges.3

 2. Can I go to prison for carjacking in Nevada?

 Yes.
-The length of the entire sentence depends on which crime(s) the defendant gets convicted of.
+The length of the entire sentence depends on which crime(s) you get convicted of.

 Carjacking crime | Nevada penalties |